 We can run away and find any port in the storm.
 We can save our own ass but always remember something: You can’t save your face and your ass at the same time.

 Living at our best does not mean that the best is always going to happen.
-However, if we are at our best, then regardless of whatever happens; nothing will ever degrade our potential because we’ve learned.
+However, if we are at our best and regardless of whatever happens, nothing will ever degrade our potential because we’ve learned.
 We’ve become anti-fragile, which means no matter what happens to us, we only serve to improve.

 The question still remains.
 What does it mean to be at our best?